O2 offers a ‘Classic Pay As You Go’ tariff charging 3p/minute, 2p/text and 1p/MB. Customers get 4G coverage and access to O2 Priority.

-To do this, you should start by contacting your current mobile network and asking them for a PAC Code.
-They’ll need to provide this to you free of charge within two hours of you making the request.
+To do this, start by contacting your current mobile network and asking them for a PAC Code.
+Your current network needs to provide you with a PAC Code free of charge within two hours of your request.

-Once you have a PAC Code from your old mobile network, you should order your new Pay As You Go SIM card from O2’s website.
-When your new SIM arrives, you can give the PAC Code to O2 by submitting it through this online form.
-Your phone number transfer will then normally take place on the next working day after you submit your PAC Code.
+Once you have a PAC Code from your old mobile network, order your new Pay As You Go SIM card from O2’s website.
+When your new SIM card arrives, give the PAC Code to O2 by submitting it through this online form.
+Your phone number transfer will normally take place on the next working day after you submit your PAC Code.

 For a step-by-step guide on moving your phone number to O2, please select your current mobile network from the drop down menu below:

-For more information about the Classic Pay As You Go tariff, please see O2’s official website.
+For more information about Classic Pay As You Go, please see O2’s official website.